Stat Legend

 Generated pages

-The generated tier pages in this section come from schema metadata and should be refreshed with:
+Refresh the generated tier pages in this section with:

 uv run nbadb docs-autogen --docs-root docs/content/docsThat command regenerates: